techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

 ---
 # CREATE A BLOG FOR YOUR WEBSITE - PART 3

-**PREREQUISITE**
+## PREREQUISITE

 1. CREATE A BLOG FOR YOUR WEBSITE - PART 1

-In PART 1 - we have created basic Website Using Jekyll.
-Before Going further, you need to read PART 1.
+   In PART 1 - we have created basic website using Jekyll.
+Before Going further, you need to read [PART 1]({% post_url create-a-website/2020-05-12-create-a-blog-part1 %})
-So link for PART 1 is - CREATE A BLOG FOR YOUR WEBSITE - PART 1 link
 2. CREATE A BLOG FOR YOUR WEBSITE - PART 2

-In PART 2 - we have created blog post for our website Using Jekyll.
-Before Going further, you need to read PART 2.
+   In PART 2 - we have created blog post for our website using Jekyll.
+Before Going further, you need to read [PART 2]({% post_url create-a-website/2020-05-13-create-a-blog-part2 %})
-So link for PART 2 is - CREATE A BLOG FOR YOUR WEBSITE - PART 2 link

-In this part i.e PART 3, we are going to create a Page To show all the blog posts.
+In this part i.e PART 3, we are going to create a page to show all the blog posts.

-Why we need to create this page for all blog posts? because when a user lands to your homepage,he/she needs a way to your blog posts.
+### Why we need to create this page for all blog posts?
+because when a user lands to your homepage, he/she needs a way to your blog posts.

-What we will do -
+### What we will do-
-1. create a blog.md file in base directory.
+1. Create a blog.md file in base directory.
 2. Add blog link in navigation.md
 3. Instead of manually copying the post content to this page, Jekyll gives a feature to access all the posts in _post directory.
 This feature helps a lot in your future post development.
 You dont need to update post contaent everywhere.
 Just create a post and its done.
 4. Design this page.

-So lets start
+### So lets start -

-1. created blog.md in base directory.
+- Created blog.md in base directory.
-2. Add blog link in navigation.md
+- Add blog link in navigation.md
 {% highlight html %}{% raw %}
  <li class="nav-item">
   <a class="nav-link" href="/blog">BLOG</a>
  </li>
 {% endraw %}{% endhighlight %}
-3. Now add Front Matters like title, description, permalink for this page and copy the HTML code.
+- Now add Front Matters like title, description, permalink in blog.md and copy the HTML code.
 {% highlight html %}{% raw %}
 ---
 layout: post